bartaxyz/daily-tasks/README.md

 Sometimes you may need to reset or clear the React Native packager's cache.
 To do so, you can pass the `--reset-cache` flag to the start script:

 ```
-npm start --reset-cache
-# or
 yarn start --reset-cache
 ```

 #### `yarn ios`

-Like `npm start`, but also attempts to open your app in the iOS Simulator if you're on a Mac and have it installed.
+Like `yarn start`, but also attempts to open your app in the iOS Simulator if you're on a Mac and have it installed.

 #### `yarn android`

-Like `npm start`, but also attempts to open your app on a connected Android device or emulator.
+Like `yarn start`, but also attempts to open your app on a connected Android device or emulator.
 Requires an installation of Android build tools (see [React Native docs](https://facebook.github.io/react-native/docs/getting-started.html) for detailed setup).
 We also recommend installing Genymotion as your Android emulator.
 Once you've finished setting up the native build environment, there are two options for making the right copy of `adb` available to Create React Native App:

 ##### Using Android Studio's `adb`